-During the fiscal year ended December 31, 2022, Mural did not exist and did not have a compensation committee or any other committee serving a similar function.
-Prior to the separation, decisions as to the compensation of those who are expected to serve as our executive officers were made by the Alkermes compensation committee.
+During the fiscal year ended December 31, 2022, Mural did not exist in its current form and did not have a compensation committee or any other committee serving a similar function.
+Prior to the separation, decisions as to the compensation of those who are expected to serve as our executive officers and our non-employee directors were made by the compensation committee of the Alkermes plc board of directors.
 Following the separation, our compensation committee will ratify the compensation of our executive officers and non-employee directors.